Some have said, “Larry, you should write a book” which I never did because,

 It is this 2nd ‘book’ which I’ve excerpted below.

 PERSONAL AND SOCIAL RESPONSIBILITY

-This curriculum was written by Constance Dembrowsky, a lady with whom I’ve spent much time, and have grown to deeply respect.
+This curriculum was written by Constance Dembrowsky, a lady with whom I’ve grown to deeply respect.
 Her LOVE for children and humanity is contagious, equaled only by her ability to express it through these curriculum materials.
 She writes her books, including this curriculum with pen and pencil, then has them typed for publication.
-If I didn’t believe in God, I would ‘worship’ Connie :~)
+If I didn’t believe in God, I would ‘worship’ Connie 😁

 – – – – –

-BTW, I’m also “writing” another “Book”.
-Again, not my material, but transcribing weekly sermons from the greatest teacher under whom I’ve ever sat.
+BTW, I also transcribe weekly sermons from the greatest teacher under whom I’ve ever sat.
 These can also be found in this blog here… https://evansthoughtsonlife.com/

 Transcribing has helped me become not only a more peaceful person, but a better teacher.
 And one doesn’t even have to agree with this pastor, but listening and reading his words will improve your communication skills well-crafted words and authentic, easy-to-understand delivery style are refreshing.
 And while each pastor has their own style, this guy could be a “tuning fork” for all.

-In addition to the author the following is also dedicated to my 7000+ former students and their parents who contributed to our mutual growth over the years.
+In addition to the author, the following is also dedicated to the 7000+ former students and their parents who contributed to our mutual growth over the years.
 Thank you… our lives will never be the same because of the time we shared.
 Re-sharing, “Paying it Forward” will increase the ‘natural highs’ we got during our precious time together.